uxud/Dynamic_programming/README.md

 # Dynamic_programming

-simple but not elegan solutions to 2 dp problems: knapsack 0-1 and rod-cut problem
+simple but not elegant solutions to 2 dp problems: knapsack 0-1 and rod-cut problem